Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Preliminaries and Notations

 { Given the empty left boundary (i.e. $j_1(1,\cdot)=0$ ) and arbitrary bottom boundary (i.e. $i_1(\cdot,1)$), we now update the configuration from left to right and from bottom to top with transition probability at site $(x,y)$ defined as

 }

 { Similarly to the stochastic six vertex model \cite{BCG16}, there is an equivalent way to define the model as an interacting particle system: consider the $\mathcal{P}$-distributed random configuration and cut it by horizontal lines $y=t+\frac{1}{2}$, $t=0,1,2\ldots$, then $\eta_x(t)=i_1\left(x,t+\frac{1}{2}\right)$ is a Markov chain.
-Since the horizontal arrows are to the right, which means the particles only jump to the right, we say that the model has asymmetry to the right. }
+Since the horizontal arrows are directed to the right, particles may only jump to the right, and we therefore say that the model has asymmetry to the right.
+Equivalently, reversing the horizontal direction of the arrows yields a model with asymmetry to the left. }